animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 the Spring [reference
 documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-scanning-filters).

 Optionally, you can annotate your Java configuration class as follows:

 ```highlight
 @EnableGemfireFunctionExecutions(basePackages = "org.example.myapp.gemfire.functions")
 ```

-## Programmatic Function Execution
+## <a id="programmatic-function-execution"></a>Programmatic Function Execution

-Using the Function execution annotated interface defined in the previous section, simply auto-wire your interface into an application bean that will invoke the Function:
+Using the Function execution annotated interface defined in the previous section, auto-wire your interface into an application bean that will invoke the Function:

 ```highlight
 @Component